alex-volosha/marvel-character-prediction/README.md

 `pipenv shell`

 And now you can run `python predict.py` script.\
-Open a new terminal and send request to running predict.py script by calling `python character.py`
+Open a new terminal and send request to running predict.py request by calling `python character.py`

-## Run the app locally within a Docker container
+## 2. Run the app locally within a Docker container
 > :warning: **Warning:** First make sure Docker is installed and running so you can connect it.
 [Check Docker website to Install Docker Engine](https://docs.docker.com/engine/install/)